Registering with the police

 For more details please see the Gov.uk website's notification of change of circumstances form.

 Note: If you need to extend your visa in the UK you are required to provide an up-to-date Police Registration Certificate with your visa application.
-Not keeping your details up-to-date can affect the decision on your visa application and can result in your visa being refused or curtailed.
+If you have not kept your Police Registration Certificate up to date your visa could be refused or curtailed.